harunpehlivan/fcc/README.md

-# FCC: Learn to Code and Help Nonprofits
+# freeCodeCamp: Learn to Code and Help Nonprofits

 My solutions to exercise projects and algorithm challenges offered by [freeCodeCamp](https://www.freecodecamp.org)